jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (3) A board of inquiry must suspend its inquiry in accordance with a direction under subsection (1)﻿(a).

 ### 48 Public notification of proposal for national direction and inquiry
-(1) As soon as practicable after its appointment, a board of inquiry shall ensure that notice of the proposed national direction and the inquiry is—
-  (a) published in a daily newspaper in each of the cities of Auckland, Wellington, Christchurch, and Dunedin; and (b) served on every local authority in New Zealand and such other persons and authorities as the board of inquiry considers appropriate; and
+(1) As soon as practicable after its appointment, a board of inquiry must ensure that— (a) public notice of the proposed national policy statement and inquiry is given; and (b) a copy of the short summary of the notice referred to in section 2AB(1)﻿(b), along with details of the Internet site where the notice can be accessed, is published in a daily newspaper in each of the cities of Auckland, Wellington, Christchurch, and Dunedin.
-  (c) given such other public notification as the board of inquiry considers appropriate.
 (2) Every notice for the purposes of this section shall be in the prescribed form and shall state— (a) a description of the proposed national direction; and (ab) places at which the proposed national direction may be inspected or purchased; and